fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 ## Appreciation for Apple

 Apple funds most of the development of Swift, so we should consider the return on their investment.
-The proposed changes would lessen Apple’s control over Swift but the benefits to Apple could be drastic.
+The proposed changes would lessen Apple’s control over Swift but the benefits to Apple could be significant.

 A large portion of software that Apple depends on is written by developers outside of the Apple community: [low-level OS software](https://github.com/apple-oss-distributions) and server-side software.
 Imagine the benefits to security, reliability, and efficiency as that software is migrated to Swift.